kobol-io/blog/_posts/2017-12-21-manufacturing-progress.markdown

 Our supplier/manufacturer will only be able to send the batch over to Singapore next week, which means orders **fulfillment will only start first week of Jan 2018**.

 However we already started to pack all the accessories (casing, fans, power supply, cables, etc...).
-This way when we finally received the board we can start dispatching immediately.
+This way when we finally receive the boards we can start dispatching immediately.

 We apologize again for the delay.
 Be sure we share your frustration...